risk-first/website/menagerie/Visibility-Risk.md

+In a nutshell, the difficulty you have in getting the reality of a new situation into your mental model, because the reality is obfuscated from you.

 Edit this up:

 This is the issue Constantin and I have been bumping up against this week.
 On the one hand, Spring Boot gives you enormous power to build applications quickly and easily.
 I can build REST interfaces fast, and know they are standards-compliant.
 On the other hand, he doesn’t know how it works.
 A simple thing to say would be: RTFM.
 But, there is a deeper problem.
 Software systems, in abstracting away complexity, and human convention, also abstract away visibility of how they run and operate.